 He does not look at the differences, indeed perhaps he impersonates himself.

 A man who came alone, who doesn’t ask for much.

 Many say that he represents God, and that for this reason he has found a way to help that “poor” man, but perhaps you can look at the two as equals.

 And then he went back to doing what he had to do: wait.

 Did he catch more fish that evening at sunset?
 Is he back with more loot?

-It’s liked to think so, that if you do good unconditionally, without asking or expecting, the good also comes back.
+I like to think so, that if you do good unconditionally, without asking or expecting, the good comes back.

-After collecting fresh cherry tomatoes from the garden and shelling the sea urchins, the same ingredients will be used, thanks to the chef’s help in making the delicious spaghetti with sea urchins, one of the dishes that most enhances the freshness and richness of the products of the Sicilian waters.
-At the end of the experience you can finally taste the delicacy, accompanied by local wine and savored in a unique and convivial atmosphere!
+After picking fresh cherry tomatoes from the garden and shucking the urchins, the same ingredients will be used, with the help of the chef, to make the delicious spaghetti with urchins, one of the dishes that best enhances the freshness and richness of Sicilian waters.
+At the end of the experience you can finally enjoy the delicacy, accompanied by local wine and savoured in a unique and convivial atmosphere!